UPDATED Easter 2022: Pre-booking/booking online is essential for all visitors.

 FOR ALL VISITS.
 Tickets must be purchased when booking your time slot.
 Please click here to reserve your time slot.

-–please abide by the current Government guidelines regarding gatherings outdoors at all times once you have arrived at Fota Wildlife Park.
+Last entry is 4.00 – 4.30 pm.
+Please note that the Park gates close at 6.00 pm.
+Please abide by the current Government guidelines regarding gatherings outdoors at all times once you have arrived at Fota Wildlife Park.

 Please have your annual pass/membership card with you and up to date – you can renew online now.
 CLICK HERE.

 Please note – if you choose to park your car at Fota, this means that your visit to Fota House’s grounds, frame yard garden, walled gardens and arboretum are also included in the €3 car park charge and monies raised from this charge go towards the upkeep of Fota House and Gardens.
-The Irish Heritage Trust, who own Fota House and Gardens is a charitable status organisation like the Wildlife Park.
-Recent upgrades to this system means you can now pay by card, with tap function available, as an alternative to coins at the exit.
+The Irish Heritage Trust, which own Fota House and Gardens is a charitable status organisation like the Wildlife Park.
+Recent upgrades to this system mean you can now pay by card, with a tap function available, as an alternative to coins at the exit.

-- Online timed booking required for all guests, to ensure safe and comfortable capacity and limited contact admissions.
+- Online timed booking is required for all guests, to ensure safe and comfortable capacity and limited contact admissions.
 Please select a date and time slot for all the members of your party.
 Please arrive at the time/date stated.
 Please use cards and not cash if possible.

 - In-park feedings, wildlife talks, face-painting and arts and crafts are suspended until further notice.

 - Additional hand sanitiser dispensers are placed at key points throughout the Park.
-Additional signage to promote hand washing and best hygiene practices has been posted throughout the park.
+Additional signage to promote handwashing and best hygiene practices has been posted throughout the park.